kevin-collinss/LeetCode/Easy/1672/notes.md

-Looking across solutions I can see Goroutines are a fast and commonly used method *point of research here* "A WaitGroup is used to wait for a collection of goroutines to finish executing.
+Looking across solutions I can see Goroutines are a fast and commonly used method *point of research here*

+Here is one such example --

+"A WaitGroup is used to wait for a collection of goroutines to finish executing.
 The Add(1) method increments the WaitGroup's counter by one, indicating that one more goroutine is being launched.

 For each account in the accounts slice, a goroutine is launched that sums up the values of the account and sends the result to the channel ch.